ToposInstitute/CatColab/packages/backend/README.md

 Rust using the [`sqlx`](https://github.com/launchbadge/sqlx) bindings for PostgreSQL and the [`axum`](https://github.com/tokio-rs/axum) web framework.

+You can find the auto-generated documentation for this Rust crate at [next.catcolab.org/dev/rust/backend/](https://next.catcolab.org/dev/rust/backend/).

 ## Setup

 1. Install Rust, say by using [rustup](https://rustup.rs/)